Tanzu-Gerg/Tanzu-Telemetry-Standalone-Data-Collector/README.md

 ## Usage

-Usage steps are as follows:
+At a high level, usage steps are as follows:
 1. Run the collector script to gather data from a TAS foundation
 1. (Optional) Review collected data
 1. Run the submitter executable to send collected data to the TAS telemetry